Geometry-Editable and Appearance-Preserving Object Compositon: Method

 \subsection{Appearance-Preserving Decoder}

-The learned geometry-editable representation fails to preserve object appearance fidelity, primarily due to semantic embeddings predominantly encode high-level semantic cues while neglecting fine-grained visual details.
-Recent advances \cite{ju2024brushnet, hu2024animate} have demonstrated that appearance features extracted from reference networks can effectively reconstruct objects from noisy latents—for instance, BrushNet \cite{hu2024animate} trained on open-domain data achieves direct object reconstruction using only a single reference image.
-Building on these insights, we introduce a dense cross-attention mechanism that explicitly retrieves and positionally aligns appearance features with their corresponding geometric regions based on geometry-edited representation, thereby ensuring both precise geometry editing and faithful appearance preservation.
+The learned geometry-editable representation fails to preserve object appearance fidelity, primarily because semantic vectors predominantly encode high-level semantic cues while neglecting fine-grained visual details.
+Recent advances~\cite{ju2024brushnet, hu2024animate} have demonstrated that appearance features extracted from reference networks can effectively reconstruct objects from noisy latents—for instance, BrushNet~\cite{ju2024brushnet} trained on open-domain data achieves direct object reconstruction using only a single reference image.
+Building on these insights, we introduce a dense cross-attention mechanism that explicitly retrieves and positionally aligns appearance features with their corresponding geometric regions based on the geometry-edited representation, thereby ensuring both precise geometry editing and faithful appearance preservation.